-We expect the challenging macroeconomic conditions to continue, characterized by economic uncertainty and market disruption driven by inflationary pressures, political uncertainty, the ongoing Russia-Ukraine war and the Israeli-Hamas war.
-We do not have operations in these conflict regions at this time and those conflicts have not and are not expected to have a material impact on our financial condition or results.
-In addition, we are continuously monitoring these economic and geopolitical conditions and remain focused on liquidity management, pricing discipline, cost savings initiatives and production efficiency as ways to mitigate the risks associated with the uncertainty.
+We expect the challenging macroeconomic conditions to continue, characterized by economic uncertainty and market disruption driven inflationary pressures, political uncertainty, potential changes to current global trade policies and modifications of existing trade agreements, the potential negotiation of new trade agreements and imposition of new (and retaliatory) tariffs, including the recently announced and potentially contemplated tariffs by the U.S. presidential administration, the ongoing Russia-Ukraine war and the Israel-Hamas war.
+We are continuously monitoring these economic and geopolitical conditions and remain focused on liquidity management, pricing discipline, cost savings initiatives and production efficiency as ways to mitigate the risks associated with the uncertainty.